-Located in nearby Duck Springs, Ala., is one of three active wineries North of I-20.
+Located in nearby Duck Springs, AL. Wills Creek is one of three active wineries North of I-20.
 The vineyards are nestled in the peashell hills of the Duck Springs Valley, in the heart of the Duck Springs wildlife preserve.
-Wills Creek Vineyards offers several varieties of muscadine, fruit wines and grape wines, and a family tradition spanning many generations of wine making that immigrated from Switzerland with the wine maker.
+Wills Creek Vineyards offers several varieties of muscadine, fruit wines and grape wines, and a family tradition spanning many generations of winemaking that immigrated from Switzerland with the winemaker.

-Day 2 Stop 2 Located atop Sand Mountain in Albertville, Ala.
-The vineyards are five acres of vines on a 22 acre farm, and mostly consist of Chardonnay, Cabernet Franc, Merlot and other varietals.
+Located atop Sand Mountain in Albertville, Ala.
+The vineyards are five acres of vines on a 22-acre farm, and mostly consist of Chardonnay, Cabernet Franc, Merlot and other varietals.
 They additionally have fruits wines and Muscadine wines grown by local Alabama farmers.

-Located in the picturesque foothills of the Appalachian Mountains in Hokes Bluff, Ala.
-Established in 2005, their vineyards include estate-grown and bottled Cabernet Sauvignon.
-Offers visitors a choice between classic viniferous varietals and traditional Alabama fruit wines.
+Located in the picturesque foothills of the Appalachian Mountains in Hokes Bluff, AL. Established in 2005, their vineyards include estate-grown and bottled Cabernet Sauvignon.
+Maraella offers visitors a choice between classic viniferous varietals and traditional Alabama fruit wines.
 The gift shop has a great selection of cheeses and wine novelties.
 Stop in for a complimentary wine tasting and tour.
 Tasting room open M-W 11 a.m.-6 p.m., Th-Sa 11 a.m.-7 p.m.
 Sunday by appointment only.